French submarine Junon (1935): Ship history

 In December 1941 Junon patrolled the Bay of Biscay, observing German ships based in Brest.
 She spent much of 1942 operating off the Norwegian coast.
-On 13 March 1942 she was depth-charged and damaged during a patrol, and in August patrolled in the vicinity of Sognefjord.
-On 15 September she landed a group of British and Norwegian commandos near Glomfjord for "Operation Musketoon".
-In October she made three attacks on enemy ships in the Vestfjorden, at least one of which (the Nordland) was successful, and on 13 November picked up several agents and their radio equipment in the Melfjorden.
+On 13 March 1942 she was depth-charged and damaged during a patrol and in August patrolled in the vicinity of Sognefjord.
+On 15 September she landed a group of British and Norwegian commandos near Glomfjord for Operation Musketoon.
+In October she made three attacks on ships in the Vestfjorden, at least one of which (Nordland) was successful and on 13 November picked up several agents and their radio equipment in the Melfjorden.